 Limb amputation.
 For many children with tibial hemimelia, limb reconstruction and lengthening may not produce the best outcome.
-For example, if the child has no functional ankle joint or is not able to actively straighten his or her knee (especially if the structures that enable the knee to straighten are missing) reconstruction and lengthening become more challenging.
+For example, if the child has no functional ankle joint or is not able to actively straighten their knee (especially if the structures that enable the knee to straighten are missing) reconstruction and lengthening become more challenging.

 In these situations, the best chance for the child to have an active life often involves amputation of the affected limb.
 After the limb is amputated, a prosthetist will fit the child for a prosthetic limb.
 The prosthetist will adjust the prosthesis or make a new one as the child grows.

 The decision whether to opt for amputation is, understandably, a very difficult one for parents.
-Your orthopaedic surgeon and other medical specialists on your team will provide you and your family with support and education to help you determine which treatment option is best for your child.
+Your child's orthopaedic surgeon and other medical specialists on your child's care team will provide you and your family with support and education to help you determine which treatment option is best for your child.

 For more information about treatment for conditions like tibial hemimelia, please visit the Limb Lengthening and Reconstruction Society.